tier2tickets/Knowledge-Base/content/general/bestpractices.md

 _**<span style="font-size:1.25em;">Tier2Tickets is a workflow improvement tool: you'll see big wins when it is a part of your standard process.
 The recommendations here are based on full deployment, and we offer specialty onboarding services to ensure a smooth launch.
 Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.</span>**_

-## 1) Make it obvious!
-Use the physical Helpdesk Button, pinned-to-taskbar icon, or a HELP decal on your keyboard hotkey of choice.
+## 1) Make how to use Tier2Tickets easy and visually obvious.

 Humans are visual and highly suggestible.
-You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious, not just visually, but also in conversation!
-Other items on this list talk about the latter, but regarding visual methods, we recommend using some combination of the following to train your end users to trigger Tier2Tickets:
+You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious.
+We offer several methods of triggering our software in addition to the desktop icon, and we recommend using some combination of the following to train your end users to launch Tier2Tickets:

 - the [Helpdesk Button](https://www.helpdeskbuttons.com/), with your branding on it
 - the pinned-to-taskbar icon, edited if you'd like with your brand, but make sure it says "HELP" very clearly!, and/or
-- a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice
+- a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice.

 ## 2) Give them hands-on training, in the field or as a Lunch and Learn.